NopAngel/QueOS/README.md

    git clone https://github.com/alfaiajanon/QueOS.git
    cd QueOS
    ```

-2. Change the value of `PREFIX` in the Makefile to the directory of your cross-compiler tools
+2. Change the value of `PREFIX` in the Makefile and `includePath` in c_cpp_properties.json to the directory of your cross-compiler tools

 3. Build the OS using `make`:
    ```bash